-Animal testing for cosmetics was banned in a total of forty-two countries across the globe, including the whole of Europe.
+Animal testing for cosmetics was banned in a total of forty-four countries across the globe, according to the Humane Society.
+It includes the whole of Europe.
 However, there are plenty of countries where no bans are in place.

 The two countries that perform the most cosmetic experiments on animals are China and the United States.

 The actual experiments used in cosmetic testing include skin and eye irritation tests.
 Animals are shaved and have their bare skin and eyes exposed to potentially harmful chemicals to see how they react.

 Most countries require any new pharmaceuticals to undergo rigorous animal testing and approval before being pushed forward for human trials.
 On average, each drug requires approximately 5,000 animals merely to get through regulatory testing.